mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 #### Expressions of identity in variations in approaches to playtesting

+Playtesting acted as a stimulus and incubator for emerging socio-cultural practices prompting me to ask if suitable affordances be added to the design to encourage their further growth in line with Gutiérrez's valuing of the inclusive, diverse properties of hybridity in practices [@gutierrez_rethinking_1999].

+Addressing issues of motivation and positive affect, the role of play as leading activity is explored by Gutierrez [@gutierrez_learning_2019-1] to facilitate movement between sites of learning.

+Thus in the following section playtesting is explored  not only as a productive, evaluative design stage, but as a space to host other playful activities.

 I observed bother initial styles and evolutions of the form and function of playtesting by  participants.

 Some participants refrained from extensive testing of other games, waiting for others to test their games and observing their responses.
 Others were very social in their playtesting approach.
 Madiha making very positive comments on design of player characters and building relations in that way.
 The last chapter showed that some participants used playtesting as a way to gain idea of what to add to their game next and to ask for direct help in that process.